milanjrodd/AtraydApp/README.md

 1. Create a new project in the Google Cloud Console
 2. In the Cloud Shell, navigate to the root directory of this project
-3. Run the following command to deploy the application:
+3. Run the following commands to deploy the application:

    ```
+   yarn build
    gcloud app deploy

    ```